Anthony9811/selenium-pom-practice/README.md

 Concepts: Handling unexpected pop-ups, interacting with modal dialogs, and dynamic wait conditions.

+### Exercise 10: Context Menu

+Objective: Automate a right-click action on the page's hot spot and verify the text of the resulting JavaScript alert.

+Concepts: Simulating right-clicks (`Actions` class), handling JavaScript alerts, and text validation.

 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.